EVM in SDK

 Smart contract ABI

 To make any request to a smart contract, you will need an ABI JSON file.
-This file describes all the methods and properties that are in your smart contract.
+This file describes all methods and properties that your smart contract contains.

 "inputs": [ ],